-This 6-page laminated reference guide offers general and special education teachers, parents, and paraprofessionals quick access to practical tips and effective strategies for teaching elementary school-aged children with autism and autism spectrum disorders (ASD).
+This 6-page laminated reference guide offers general and special education teachers, parents, and paraeducators quick access to practical tips and effective strategies for teaching elementary school-aged children with autism spectrum disorder (ASD).

-Select research-based approaches to teaching children with autism are reviewed, including:
+Select research-based approaches to teaching children with ASD are reviewed, including:

 - Applied Behavior Analysis.